Lyrics

 And Burgess in the captain of her,

-And they say that she’s a floating shame.
-(Chorus)
+And hear that she’s a floating shame.

 ‘Tis me second passage with ol’ Burgess,

-And I think I knows him well.
+And I think I know him well.

 If a man’s a sailor, he can get along,

 But if not, he’s sure in hell.
-(Chorus)

 Oh, the sun is on the harbor, love,